llm-case-studies/ActCLI-Bench/docs/pyte-patch-plan.md

-# Pyte Patch Plan
+# Pyte Patch Plan *(standby)*

+> **Status:** After the reverse-video investigation (see `docs/INVESTIGATION_FINDINGS.md`)
+> we no longer need to patch pyte for cursor placement in Gemini/Claude.
+The
+> hybrid cursor detection now lives in ActCLI-Bench.
+Keep this playbook around
+> only if future ANSI-level bugs emerge that require an actual pyte fork.

-This document captures the short-term steps required to ship an ActCLI-flavoured `pyte` build (`pyte-0.8.2+actcli`) that fixes the Gemini/Claude cursor drift while we work on ActCLI-TE.
+This document captures the contingency plan for shipping an ActCLI-flavoured `pyte` build (`pyte-0.8.2+actcli`) should we ever need to fix terminal semantics upstream while we work on ActCLI-TE.

 ## Goals